Finance, Accounting & Engineering Economics for Energy Engineers

-This course caters to Energy Professionals, Engineers, Professional Engineers, Technicians, Facilities Managers, and other professionals who are directly or indirectly responsible for operation and commissioning of energy and non-energy business establishments, and implementation of energy and non-energy projects.
+This course caters to Energy Professionals, Engineers, Professional Engineers, Technicians, Facilities Managers, and other professionals who are directly or indirectly responsible for the operation and commissioning of energy and non-energy business establishments, and the implementation of energy and non-energy projects.

 In this seminar, participants learn about finance, accounting, corporate reporting requirements and engineering economics.
 Participants will learn about fundamental book-keeping or accounting methods: The Income Statement and the Balance Sheet.
 Widely used and accepted capital investment performance metrics, such as financial ratios, payback period, and NPV are covered.
 Participants gain an understanding of common asset depreciation methods and their influence on net profit and taxes.
 The role played by inventory systems in the control of net income, net profit and tax liability is explained.

 Life cycle cost and other cost classifications in energy and non-energy business entities are discussed.
-This program is designed to be interactive where audience is encouraged to participate and share their experiences, challenges, failures and successes; this enriches the overall learning experience.
+This program is designed to be interactive where the audience is encouraged to participate and share their experiences, challenges, failures and successes; this enriches the overall learning experience.

 - Accounting and Finance Concepts: Definitions, Discussion and Examples of Calculations.

 - Common Organizational Structures - Role of Financial Analysts, Accountants, Controllers and CFOs